SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 In the following chapter, we explore more metaclasses and we encourage you to read it because it will shed an interesting light on the model.

 ## First metaclasses

-In this chapter we will study how all the concepts explained in the previous chapter fit together to let us define powerful metaclasses.
+In this chapter, we will study how all the concepts explained in the previous chapter fit together to let us define powerful metaclasses.
 Studying such entities will reinforce your understanding of the instantiation and inheritance relationships as well as their interplay.
-At the end of the chapter we will explain why the sixth predicates of ObjVLisp is wrong and propose a solution that elegantly fits the model.
+At the end of the chapter, we will explain why the sixth predicate of ObjVLisp is wrong and propose a solution that elegantly fits the model.

 ### Defining a new Metaclass